 What We Are Doing

 The importance of identifying the extent and reducing these effects has now become crucial, as land-based pollution and coastal development put coral reef ecosystems around the nation at risk.
-The NOAA Coral Reef Conservation Program is actively engaged in efforts to mitigate the impacts of land-based pollution on coral reefs.
+The NOAA Coral Reef Conservation Program is actively engaged in efforts to monitor and mitigate the impacts of land-based pollution on coral reefs.

 Our scientists teamed with local partners to complete the development of watershed management plans for priority watersheds in our seven U.S. coral reef areas.
 Now, work is underway to implement effective management practices and support research to grow our understanding of new technologies to reduce land-based sources of pollution.
-Additionally, we a provide technical assistance to foster institutional partnerships and leverage financial resources to maximize our impact.
+Additionally, we provide technical assistance to foster institutional partnerships and leverage financial resources to maximize our impact.

 The NOAA Coral Reef Conservation Program was established in 2000 by the Coral Reef Conservation Act.
 Headquartered in Silver Spring, Maryland, the program is part of NOAA's Office for Coastal Management.